faizanabidnaqvi/altinndocs/docs/usable-endpoints-1.md

 ![](/Screenshot 2020-03-15 at 7.47.16 PM.png)

 When authenticating through SOAP we need to specify the method.
-Methods correspond to one of the above.
+Altinn only supports authentication through MINID.
+Both AltinnPin and SMSPin refer to the MINID.

+In production, we will be using SMSPin so users get the pin through SMS.
+However, we _might_ give them an option to use a physical pin if they ordered so which will then use AltinnPin.
+This method needs to be investigated for production scenario.

-#### AltinnPin (TODO: Recheck if this really is MINID)
+#### AltinnPin

 This corresponds to the "MINIID" type in the authentication portal.
 The inputs are: